ItsJuanito/ToDoApp/README.md

 Todo list in Flask(python)
 # Master Folder
   - app.py: this is the main file that contains python source code.
-  - bd.sqlite: this file contains the database information and all the attributes.
+  - db.sqlite: this file contains the database information and all the attributes.
 # Templates Folder
   - base.html: this file is the main file to run, contains Python formatted scripts and source code.
 # __Pycache__ Folder